tdegeus/GooseFEM/docs/install.rst

         .. warning::

-            This package does not benefit from *xsimd* optimisation, as it is not compiled on your hardware.
+            This package does not benefit from (optional!) *xsimd* optimisation, as it is not compiled on your hardware.
             You'll have to compile by hand to benefit from *xsimd* optimisation.